 “But the misbelievers say ‘Naught is this but a lie which he has forged.”
-(Q25:4)
+(Sura 25:4)

 “And if they call you a liar, say: My work is for me and your work is for you.”
-(Q10:41)
+(Sura 10:41)

 A good person brings out what is stored up in him.
 The teachings of a honest man should reflect the virtues of truth and integrity.
 But what did Muhammad teach?

-“If thou fearest treachery from any group throw back (their covenant) to them (so as to be) on equal terms; for Allah loves not the treacherous.”
-(Q 8:58)
+“If thou fearest treachery from any group throw back (their covenant) to them (so as to be) on equal terms; for Allah loves not the treacherous” (Sura 8:58)

 While Allah doesn’t hold Muslims accountable to their thoughtless actions or breaking of vows, the God of the Bible holds His people seriously to their promises and vows (Num.
 30:2, Eccl.
 5:2-6).

-He said again: “Lying is wrong except in three things: the lie of a man to his wife to make her content with him; a lie to an enemy for war, for war is deception or to settle trouble between people.”
-(Ahmad 6:65)
+“Lying is wrong except in three things: the lie of a man to his wife to make her content with him; a lie to an enemy for war, for war is deception or to settle trouble between people” (Ahmad Musnad, 6:65).

-Ahmad ibn Naqib wrote that “when it is possible to achieve such an aim by lying, by not telling the truth, it is permissible to lie if attaining the goal is possible.”
-(Reliance of the Traveler, 8:2:745)
+“When it is possible to achieve such an aim by lying, by not telling the truth, it is permissible to lie if attaining the goal is possible” (Reliance of the Traveller, 8:2:745).

 Outright Lies in the Quran

 The Quran narrates the story of the army of Abraha who were defeated by Allah.
 How did Allah pull this off?
-He made birds drop claystones from their beaks on the armies until they were all mowed down.
-Subhanallah!
-(105:1-6)
+He made birds drop clay stones from their beaks on the armies until they were all mowed down (Sura 105:1-6)!